Wafelack/wlvm/README.md

 - prt \<register> : Prints the character corresponding to register value
 - inc \<register> : Increments the register's value
 - dec \<register> : Decrements the register's value
+- dmp : Dumps the stack and the registers